SkymouseStudios/skymse-jekyll/_posts/2020-05-12-why-your-website-is-not-ranking.md

 Video shows are more difficult, but also more useful.
 It's really simple to do and doesn't require a ton of time.

-When you create a video show, you're creating a piece of pillar content that will provide multiple avenues for backlinks.
-[Here is a great guide to getting started with your video show](https://skymousestudios.com/downloads/) and finding guests.
+When you create a video show, you're creating a piece of pillar content that will provide multiple avenues inline-imageHere is a great [guide to getting started with your video show](https://skymousestudios.com/downloads/) and finding guests.

 Let's go over a couple of the best ways to turn your video show or podcast into high-quality backlinks.